The Helper That Changes Everything: Discovering the True Meaning of Ezer

 Do you know how many times it refers to God Himself?
 Sixteen times.

-That's right—the same word used to describe woman's role is overwhelmingly used to describe God's relationship to His people.
+That’s right—the same word used in Genesis 2:18 is overwhelmingly used to describe God’s relationship to His people.
 For example:

 When the Bible calls God our “ezer,” is it suggesting He’s secondary to us?
 Is He our assistant?
 Does He exist to support our agenda while we make the important decisions?